LevonDX/Teams-Hack-event-March-2022/README.md

 1. Build a Personal Tab Teams app
 2. Build a Teams Tab Teams app that works in a channel
-3. Build a Bot that receives 1-1 requests
+3. Build a Bot that works in personal and channel scope
-4. Build a Bot that functions within a Teams Team
+4. Implement a SSO for persinal tab
 5. Build a Messaging Extension